 Regardless of how central you choose to stay during your weekend in Singapore, chances are that you are going to need to get around the large city!

 The fastest and most effective mode of transport is the subway system - locally known as the Mass Rapid Transport (MRT).
 Named that way for a reason, the MRT offers an easy, quick and comfortable commute around Singapore.

 If you are only in Singapore for the weekend, you can buy single trip tickets for as little as $0.60-$1.50ish (USD)!
-If you plan on staying longer than a day or two, EZ-Link card or a Singapore Tourist Pass which reduces the hassle and allows for unlimited train and bus travel.
+If you plan on staying longer than a day or two, and EZ-Link card or a Singapore Tourist Pass reduces the hassle and allows for unlimited train and bus travel.
 Prices vary by card so follow the link to find the one that best suits your Singapore weekend itinerary.

 The MRT trains are also a handy way of getting to and from the airport but if public transport is not your thing, there are alternative transportation options, such as the traditional airport shuttle.

 While Uber does not operate in Singapore, the local equivalent, Grab, is readily available - so make sure to download the app!